Academic Catalog 2024-2025

 Federal Direct Parent Loan for Dependent Students (PLUS)

-The Direct Parent PLUS Loan is a credit-based loan available to parents of dependent undergraduate Teaching Credential students who file a 2023-2024 FAFSA.
+The Direct Parent PLUS Loan is a credit-based loan available to parents of dependent undergraduate Teaching Credential students who file a 2024-2025 FAFSA.
 Although the loan is not based on need, the FAFSA must be completed.
 The PLUS Loan annual borrowing limit is equal to the student’s cost of attendance minus any other financial aid offered.
 We recommend that students and parents carefully consider their expenses and other financial resources before determining the amount of loan to accept.
 Direct Parent PLUS Loan interest rates and origination fees are published by the Department of Education.
 The interest rates become effective on July 1st of each year and the origination fees become effective on October 1st of each year.
 Repayment begins 60 days after the loan is fully disbursed or borrowers may request a deferment or forbearance of repayment until their student leaves the university.
 The application and Loan Agreement/Master Promissory Note (MPN) may be completed online at the Federal Student Aid website.
 Normally, PLUS Loan amounts are released in one disbursement for each semester attended.
 If the parent wishes to have the entire loan disbursed in a single semester, the parent must specify this on the online PLUS loan application.
 Loan origination fees will be charged in accordance with federal regulation from any Federal Parent PLUS Loan funds disbursed to the student account.
-For additional information, please visit the Graduate and Professional Student Financial Services section of the Point Loma Nazarene University website.
+For additional information, please visit the GPS One-Stop Student Financial Services section of the Point Loma Nazarene University website.

 Federal Direct Graduate PLUS Loan